nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 The sender that wants to transfer the ownership of a File may or may not already have a Relationship with the recipient.
 Depending on which is the case, a different method can be used to send the [Request for transferring the ownership of a File](#request-for-transferring-the-ownership-of-a-file).
 There are two ways to send the Request for transferring the ownership of a File to the recipient.

+Ensure that the Request for transferring the ownership of a File is only sent to one peer.
+It must not be sent to multiple peers, since there can only be one owner for each File.
+If the same Request was sent to multiple peers, once the first of them accepted it, the others would receive an error.
+{: .notice--warning}

 ### Request via RelationshipTemplate